alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

     set.RData   : RData file containing a list with 18 objects.
 Each object specifies the data-generating parameters for a given simulation scenario (this file is generated in dgm.Rmd)

-    sim_settings.csv  : A .csv file storing the simulation settings for each simulation scenario (this file is generated in dgm.Rmd)
+    sim_settings.csv  : A .csv file storing a data frame which specifies the simulation settings for each simulation scenario (this file is generated in dgm.Rmd)